 Why it Matters

-A “social cost of greenhouse gases (SC-GHGs)” (carbon dioxide, methane, nitrous oxide) quantifies the net harm to society of adding one ton of emissions of each of these GHGs in a year, providing a range of dollar estimates that can be used to incorporate the social benefits of reducing emissions into cost-benefit analyses.
-It helps agencies better consider the costs that carbon emissions impose on society, and calculate the benefit of reducing pollution.
-When the social cost of carbon is not part of a government agency’s cost-benefit analysis, there is less regulatory leverage for reducing greenhouse gas emissions.
+The “social cost of greenhouse gases (SC-GHGs)” (carbon dioxide, methane, nitrous oxide) quantifies the net harm to society of adding one ton of emissions of each of these GHGs in a year, providing a range of dollar estimates that can be used to incorporate the social benefits of reducing emissions into cost-benefit analyses.
+It helps agencies better consider the costs that GHG emissions impose on society, and calculate the benefit of reducing pollution.
+When the social cost of GHGs is not part of a government agency’s cost-benefit analysis, there is less regulatory leverage for reducing greenhouse gas emissions.
 Agencies began to consider the social cost of carbon in their estimates as early as 2008.